3 October 2015: Layers of Meaning

 The response of terrestrial ecosystems to the extinction event recorded at the Permian-Triassic Boundary (PTB), identified by Doug Erwin of the Smithsonian as the “Mother” of all mass extinctions, is reported to parallel the biodiversity loss in the marine realm.
 Terrestrial ecosystem disruption is thought to be synchronous with that of the oceans in the northern hemisphere, although recent palynological studies in the Southern Barents Sea, Norway, contradict the pattern.
 The model for the terrestrial response in the Angaran (Russia) and Cathyasian (China) realms also envisions that both primary producers and vertebrates underwent extinction concurrently with catastrophic oceanic events.
 But, the presence of older (Permian) relicts in the earliest Triassic at the Chache (Guizhou) section and documentation by other workers of Triassic elements in the latest Permian make it difficult to pinpoint the terrestrial Permian-Triassic boundary based on fossils, alone.

 Our understanding of the response in southern Africa is based primarily on the vertebrate biostratigraphic record from South Africa.
 Here, the latest Permian Dicynodon Assemblage Zone (AZ) is replaced by the Early Triassic Lystrosaurus AZ and linked to changes in Karoo Basin river architecture that transitions from the Balfour to Katberg Formations.
 This change previously was interpreted as a sedimentological response to increasing aridity, although an increasingly wet trend for the same rocks has been reported, and the loss of the Glossopteris flora that vegetated floodplains.
 Both events are interpreted to occur essentially coeval with the boundary event, claimed to be associated with a “unique” boundary facies described from the Bethulie area, Free State, South Africa.
+Our international research team has discovered that this current paradigm isn’t valid as we have found volcanic ash deposits within close proximity to the vertebrate-defined crisis that indicate a turnover event more than 1.6 million years older than the marine crisis.

 - SOUTH AFRICAN